 “When you combine our experience and agility, we help clients win.”

-Margaret led the Retail Card platform at GE Capital as President and CEO beginning in 2004, later expanding her responsibilities to become President and CEO of the GE Capital Retail Finance business in 2011.
-In her 18 years at GE Capital, she held additional leadership roles spanning consumer finance, vendor financial services, operations and quality.
-She began her career at Citibank, where she provided leadership in Sales, Marketing and Operations over the course of 16 years.
+During an 18-year career with GE Capital, Margaret led the Retail Card platform as President and CEO beginning in 2004.
+She expanded her responsibilities in 2011 to become President and CEO of their North American Retail Finance business.
+Earlier, she held leadership roles that spanned consumer finance, vendor financial services, operations and quality.
+Margaret also held various leadership roles during 16 years with Citibank, where she began her career.

 EVP & Chief Customer Engagement Officer